-- UNISON nationally have a strike fund which kicks in from the first day of strike action and entitles you to up to £50 per day
+- UNISON nationally have a strike fund which kicks in from the first day of strike action and entitles you to up to £70 per day to cover lost salary – this has increased for this round of action and will revert to £50 per day in future

 - We will also be running a Branch Hardship Fund, details of which have been sent out via email previously and can be found on our website.
 Read through the info provided on how to apply.